Trump Eliminates Student Loan Debt For Disabled Veterans

 Student loan forgiveness in this context includes:

-- Borrowers certified as “totally and permanently disabled”
+- Borrowers certified as “totally and permanently disabled” by a physician

 Importantly, cancellation of your student loans here are only for federal student loans.
 If you have private student loans, check with your lender regarding options for permanent discharge.
 Many private student lenders offer similar permanent discharge benefits.
 In 2016, the Education Department collaborated with the U.S. Social Security Administration to identify borrowers with disabilities who were eligible for permanent discharge.
 The joint effort found 387,000 borrowers with disabilities, who collectively owed over $7.7 billion in federal student loans.
 About half of those those borrowers were in default on their student loans (and evidently not aware of the student loan forgiveness program).